Did you know that the average salary of an occupational therapy assistant is around $60,000 a year?

 People of all ages can benefit from occupational therapy.
 If any type of illness, injury, or disability negatively impacts the quality of someone’s life, occupational therapy can help give them more independence and joy.

-If you have a passion for working with a specific age group or treatment style, you can choose your facility accordingly.
+If you have a passion for working with a specific age, group, or treatment style, and now telehealth service, you can choose your method of delivery accordingly.
 OTAs who love kids can have a lot of fun nurturing them in school.
 OTAs who feel fulfilled helping the elderly can do great work in nursing homes.